davemo88/mynews/README.md

 ### next features
 - entire articles instead of just headlines
-- modify audience preference in the browser
+- modify target audience in the browser
-  - learn preferences from user behavior
+  - learn from user behavior
 - more websites besides politico